ldj01/e-s-t/not-validated-prototype_lst/README.md

-This is planned to be updated during the next release cycle.

-However most of the information can be found in the top-level README.
+This algorithm-specific README will be used if multiple LST algorithms are implemented.
+Currently the top-level README has the required information.